-Aiming to not only reduce the obstacles to the audience, but also to keep it safe during the COVID-19 pandemic, many theatres across the country started broadcasting plays online for free.
+Aiming to not only reduce the obstacles to the audience, but also to keep it safe during the COVID-19 pandemic, many theaters across the country started broadcasting plays online for free.

 As stated in the National Youth Strategy 2016-2025, the challenges of young people for access to culture are lack of cultural offer outside of the capital as well as geographical and financial obstacles for rural youth to be part of cultural events.

-Each year, the Ministry offers financial support to municipalities for development of cultural programme during the summer period.
+Each year, the Ministry offers financial support to municipalities for development of cultural programmes during the summer period.
 The aim of the programme is to provide possibilities for cultural events for the citizens in order to raise their cultural awareness and values.
-The municipalities organize festivals and other cultural events of any kind, for example concerts, theatre plays, exhibitions, debates etc.
+The municipalities organize festivals and other cultural events of any kind, for example concerts, theater plays, exhibitions, debates etc.

 Another extension of the measure was made in 2016.
 So instead of free public transport in the capital for students (from state universities) only on Thursday, from 1 January 2016 students can use public transport for free every day in the week during the academic year, i.e. from 1 October till 30 of June.

 In order to bring the theater closer to the students, a free Thursday was introduced in 2014, that is, every Thursday; the students can watch theater plays in the theaters across the country free of charge.
 Wednesday, meanwhile, is a day reserved for high school students, while the category of people up to 27 years old, for which the discount of 50 per cent was valid, was extended to persons up to 29 years of age.